What Is a Bank Statement?

 • Be mindful of small transactions: Scammers often use small transactions to test if a card is active, so watch out for these.

-How to Get a Bank Statement
+Where to Get a Copy of Your Bank Statement

 Here are some ways to get a bank statement from your financial institution:

-• Online banking: Ditch the paper and go digital.
+• Online banking: Ditch the paper bank statement and go digital.
 Most banks offer electronic statements that can be viewed and downloaded through your online banking account.
 Simply log in and head to the “Statements” or “Account History” section to get your bank statement online.

 • Mobile app: The convenience of mobile banking extends to accessing your bank statement.
 Log in to your mobile app, find the “Statements” or “Account History” section, and download.